 ---------------------------------------------------------

-Growing plants from seeds is the most economical way to start a garden.
+Starting seeds indoors is the most economical way to start a garden.
 It really isn’t difficult and can be very rewarding to harvest plants that you have nurtured from a tiny seed.
-It is also a way to choose from dozens upon dozens of different varieties of veggies – not just the 1 or 2 your local garden store stocks.
+Growing from seed is a great way to be able to choose from dozens of different vegetable varieties instead of 1 or 2 varieties at your local garden store.

 What seeds should I start inside?